mindsdb/flat-ai/README.md

 # F.L.A.T.
 (Frameworkless LLM Agent...
 Thing)

 Welcome to the "Build AI Apps Without Frameworks" masterclass! an AI library so, soo tiny and simple, it makes minimalists look like hoarders.
+Showcasing that it is possible to leverage the power of LLMs in Agents though absolute simplicity:

 ```shell
 pip install flat-ai